-The Diversity Lens (Appendix 1) serves as a tool used to guide decision-making on policies, procedures, and programs.
+The Diversity Lens serves is a tool used to guide decision-making on policies, procedures, and programs.
 It will aid in recognizing and comprehending the assumptions and perceptions of those impacted by these initiatives, taking into account both positive and negative feedback.